Generic selectors

 How many qualification levels are there in the UK?

-➔ There are nine main qualification levels in the UK, starting from Entry Level, then Levels 1 to 8.
+The UK has nine primary qualification levels, starting from Entry Level, then Levels 1 to 8.
 Each level represents an increase in difficulty, complexity, and depth of knowledge.

 What is the difference between education levels and qualification levels?

-➔ Education levels describe stages like school, college, and university.
+Education levels describe stages like school, college, and university.
 Qualification levels describe the difficulty of a specific course within those stages.
-For example, A Levels are part of further education and are at Level 3.
+For example, A Levels are part of further education at Level 3.

 Why are qualification levels important?